Poi E

-"Poi E" is a New Zealand 1984 number-one hit song by the group Pātea Māori Club off the album of the same name.
+"Poi E" is a song by New Zealand group Pātea Māori Club off the album of the same name.
 Released in 1983, the song was sung entirely in the Māori language and featured a blend of Māori cultural practices in the song and accompanying music video, including Māori chanting, poi dancing, and the wearing of traditional Māori kākahu (garments).
-The song reached No 1 in New Zealand in each of the following three decades.
+The song reached No. 1 in New Zealand in each of the following three decades.

 The song topped the New Zealand pop charts for four weeks and also became the biggest seller in New Zealand for 1984, "outselling all international recording artists."
-Today the song maintains its status as a cult classic in non-Māori New Zealand, as the group behind it, Patea Maori Club, was a one-hit wonder.
+Today the song maintains its status as a cult classic in New Zealand, as the group behind it, Patea Maori Club, was a one-hit wonder.
 However, for Māori, the song is much more important, as it became "the anthem of a new generation", the generation known as the "hip-hop generation".

 Background

 The song was written by Māori linguist Ngoi Pewhairangi; the music was scored by Dalvanius Prime.
 Pewhairangi's intent in writing the song in such a way was to promote Māori ethnic pride among young Māori people in a popular format.
-The two faced indifference from record labels, so Prime produced the song and album under his self-made label, Maui Records.
+The duo faced indifference from record labels, so Prime produced the song and album under his self-made label, Maui Records.
 The single was the first release on Maui, which was distributed by WEA.

 Without radio play and barely any commercial TV airing, a TV news story is credited with shooting the song up to #1 on New Zealand charts in March 1984.
 Its popularity that same year grew further when it was well received by British listeners as the Pātea Māori Club toured the United Kingdom, playing at the London Palladium and the Edinburgh Festival, as well as giving a Royal Command Performance.
 "Poi E" alongside "E Ipo" (1982) by Prince Tui Teka (similarly written by Pewhairangi and produced by Prime) were the first widely successful songs sung in Te Reo Māori in mainstream music, and had a great impact on the promotion of Te Reo and Māori culture in New Zealand.

 It briefly re-entered the New Zealand charts in 2009 following its use in a Vodafone promotion.
 It also made a comeback in 2010 by reaching the New Zealand Top 20 after being featured in the successful New Zealand comedy film Boy.
 On May 24 that year it reached No.3.
 "Poi E" is the only New Zealand song to chart over three decades.